New Netherland: Society

 New Netherlanders were not necessarily Dutch, and New Netherland was never a homogeneous society.
-Governor Peter Minuit was a Walloon born in Germany who spoke English and worked for a Dutch company.
+Governor Peter Minuit was a Walloon born in what is now Germany who also spoke English and worked for a Dutch company.
 The term New Netherland Dutch generally includes all the Europeans who came to live there, but may also refer to Africans, Indo-Caribbeans, South Americans, and even the Indians who were integral to the society.
 Dutch was the official language and likely the lingua franca of the province, although other languages were also spoken.

-There were various Algonquian languages; Walloons and Huguenots tended to speak French, and Scandinavians and Germans brought their own tongues.
-It is likely that the Africans on Manhattan spoke their mother tongues but were taught Dutch from 1638 by Adam Roelantsz van Dokkum.
-The arrival of refugees from New Holland in Brazil may have brought speakers of Portuguese, Spanish, and Ladino (with Hebrew as a liturgical language).
+There were Algonquian languages.
+Walloons and Huguenots tended to speak French, and Scandinavians and Germans brought their own tongues.
+It is likely that the Africans in Manhattan spoke their mother tongues but were taught Dutch from 1638 by Adam Roelantsz van Dokkum.
+The arrival of refugees from New Holland in Brazil may have brought speakers of Portuguese, Spanish, and Ladino, with Hebrew as a liturgical language.
 Commercial activity in the harbor could have been transacted simultaneously in any of a number of tongues.

 The Dutch West India Company introduced slavery in 1625 with the importation of 11 black slaves who worked as farmers, fur traders, and builders.
 They had a few basic rights and families were usually kept intact.
 They were admitted to the Dutch Reformed Church and married by its ministers, and their children could be baptized.
 Slaves could testify in court, sign legal documents, and bring civil actions against whites.
 Some were permitted to work after hours earning wages equal to those paid to white workers.
 When the colony fell, the company freed the slaves, establishing early on a nucleus of free blacks.